Donearm/Scientia/programs/Vim.md

 * `:set noscrollbind` = Disable simultaneous scrolling of the diff buffers.
 Reenable it then with `:set scrollbind`
 * `ga` = Show the decimal, octal and hexadecimal index of the character under the cursor
 * `:au` = Show all the autocommands in effect
+* `:silent cmd` = adding `silent` before any command suppresses messages it may produce.
+Useful to not have to press <Enter> at startup to confirm enabling a plugin or a command

 ## Macros